2017-18 Officials Registration Underway

 Second Half editor

-The MHSAA annually receives registration by more than 10,000 officials, and had 10,305 during the 2014-15 school year.
-The highest total of officials registered for basketball, 4,469, with football, baseball and softball all with more than 2,000 registered officials during this school year.
+The MHSAA annually receives registration by more than 9,500 officials, and had 9,834 during the 2016-17 school year.
+The highest total of officials registered for basketball, 4,137, with football and baseball both with more than 2,000 registered officials during this past school year.

-Click to learn more about online registration on the MHSAA Website.
+Online registration can be accessed by clicking Officials on the home page of the MHSAA Website.
 Forms also are available online that can be printed and submitted by traditional mail or hand delivery to the MHSAA Office.
 More information about officials registration may be obtained by contacting the MHSAA at 1661 Ramblewood Drive, East Lansing, MI, 48823, by phone at (517) 332-5046 or by e-mail at [email protected].

 The MHSAA is a private, not-for-profit corporation of voluntary membership by more than 1,400 public and private senior high schools and junior high/middle schools which exists to develop common rules for athletic eligibility and competition.
 No government funds or tax dollars support the MHSAA, which was the first such association nationally to not accept membership dues or tournament entry fees from schools.
 Member schools which enforce these rules are permitted to participate in MHSAA tournaments, which attract more than 1.4 million spectators each year.